Frosty-pup/CyberTruckSim/README.md

 Due to the nature of Cybertruck, which is made of bright metal with mostly straight edges, any dimensional variation shows up like a sore thumb.

-All parts of this simulator, whether code or UI, need to be designed and built to sub 10 micron accurancy.
+All parts of this simulator, whether code or UI, need to be designed and built to sub 10 micron accuracy.

 If LEGO and soda cans, which are very low cost, can do this, so can we.